smolijar/gitwiki-thesis/src/goal.md

 ## Side-note on wiki topic

-The reasonable question before we proceed would be: _"What is the topic of gitwiki"_?
+It is convenient at this point to clarify, whether there is a topic to Gitwiki.

 _Gitwiki_ is not a _wiki_ as Wikipedia.
 It is a _wiki software_ which can be used to create a topic oriented _wikis_.
 A great example of a wiki software is GitHub Wikis [@github:wikis], for instance.
 It is a part of GitHub web application that allows users to provide e.g. user manuals for software repositories etc.
 GitHub Wikis have no topic though it is expected to be used to create an elaborate software documentation, for a specific software.
-Such product is a _wiki_ as we described it binding its contents by a specific topic.
+The resulting product is a _wiki_ as it was discussed.
+It is bound to a specific topic by its contents.

 # Real world usage of the system